 Overall, the Great Lake Trail is smooth, free-draining and flowing, but moderate hill climbs, high cliffs, loose rocks and mud in some places make it most suitable for people with some mountain biking experience.
 Fit children over 12 should manage just fine.
-The trails are shared so riders should keep an eye out for walkers, especially on K2K and W2K sections out of Kinloch.
+The trails are shared so riders should keep an eye out for walkers, especially on sections close to Kinloch.

 TYPE OF BIKE

 A ship-shape mountain bike is recommended.
 E-bikes are also welcomed.

 There are giant maps and information boards at the start and end of each section, all of which have good on-track signage.
 Carrying a trail map, however, will enhance the experience by pinpointing landmarks and assist with timings for transport pick-ups, etc. The map can be purchased from local bike shops and the Kinloch dairy.